One of the best things about solar panels is that you can use them to power whatever you want without relying on the grid.

 What Will a 300 Watt Solar Panel Run?

-Now that we know how much power will our 300W solar panel produce, figuring out what will it run is a piece of cake.
+Now that we know how much solar power will our 300W panels produce, figuring out what will it run is a piece of cake.

-What we want to do is to calculate how much energy each appliance uses and see whether a 300W solar panel can run it or not.
+What we want to do is calculate how much energy each appliance uses and see whether 300W solar panels can run it or not.

 To do so, you can use this equation:

 Appliance Required Power (Wh) = Appliance Power Rating (W) x Number of Hours Used (h)